In This Article

 Additionally, some research shows that breeds with long lifespans have a genetic resistance to potentially fatal diseases.
 Sometimes the length of your dog's life will have nothing to do with his size.

-Giant breed dogs tend to have the shortest lifespans.
-There are no guarantees and your dog's diet and lifestyle affect his lifespan.
+Giant breed dogs tend to have the shortest lifespans compared to small dogs.
+There are no guarantees, and your dog's diet and lifestyle affect his lifespan.

 What can you do to help your dog live his best life as a senior?

 The goal is to slow the aging process as much as you can for your pet.
 This ensures he lives as healthy as he can for as long as he can.